-The Servicemembers’ Group Life Insurance (SGLI) is a low cost group life insurance program for active duty servicemembers.
+The Servicemembers’ Group Life Insurance (SGLI) is a low-cost group life insurance program for active duty servicemembers.
 This includes reservists, members of the National Guard, members of the Commissioned Corps of the National Oceanic and Atmospheric Administration, and Public Health Service.
-In addition, cadets and midshipmen of the four service academics, and members of the Reserve officer Training Corps are eligible as for SGLI coverage.
+In addition, cadets and midshipmen of the four service academies, and members of the Reserve Officer Training Corps are eligible for SGLI coverage.

 SGLI coverages are available in $50,000 increments up to a maximum amount of $400,000.
 The $400,000 maximum life insurance policy might not be enough for your needs, so be sure to determine how much life insurance you need and shop around for a civilian health insurance policy if you need more coverage.
 We prepared a previous article discussing how much life insurance military members need, taking into consideration various factors specific to military members and their families.

 Life insurance coverage for your family.
 Family Servicemembers’ Group Life Insurance (FSGLI) is an extension of the SGLI program and offers coverage for spouses and children of up to a maximum of $100,000 of insurance coverage for spouses, not to exceed the amount of SGLI the insured member has in force, and $10,000 for dependent children.
 Spousal coverage is issued in $10,000 increments.

 Servicemembers’ Group Life Insurance premiums are a flat rate and are not based on age, gender, physical conditioning, health, or other factors.
 Premiums are low, coming in at $0.06 per $1,000 of life insurance coverage.
 These rates make SGLI a cost-effective program for servicemembers and their families.

 The most recent SGLI Rate Change occurred in July, 2019, when premiums were actually decreased from the previous rates of $0.07 per $1,000 of coverage.